SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/layout.md

 Elements can be added in the element tree of an element with the `addChild:` method.
 You can add multiple elements at once with `addChildren:`.
 You can of course remove sub-element with `removeChild:` and `removeChildren:` methods.
+Children cannot be rendered outside of the geometry of their parent, unless you set `clipChildren: false` for a parent element.

 Browse `BlElement` to find all the available methods to manage the addition and removal of the elements composing your element.